 All facilities are available for hire.
 For more information call (+61 7) 4041 9813 or email

 The simulator’s integrated database and hydro-dynamic software allows operators to modify the experience according to student requirements.
 Digital models of ports from around the world, including major Australian ports, have been pre-programmed into this state-of-the-art system.
-The software also allows for the digital modelling of any other port not already programmed into the system.

 The lower deck space of the MERTS can be flooded with six tonnes of water for damage control training.
 Command and control is conducted from a cabin space on Deck 1.

 A manager and fully qualified team facilitate the training conducted in the MERTS, with all simulated exercises being supported by comprehensive safeguards and procedures.

 The “MV Gwendoline May” is GBRIMC's 20 metre commercially registered vessel and is utilised to meet the practical requirements of relevant maritime training programs.